-Nair et al. (2007) investigated plasma-assisted methane conversion in gas phase by partial oxidation at low energy density (80-200 kJ/mol CH4) and low reactor temperatures (130-140°C).
-Although non-thermal plasma has the inherent advantage for initiating reactions, a disadvantage is the unfavorable selectivity to the desired product.
-The investigation attempted to identify the plasma-initiated chemical reaction pathways by combining experiments and kinetic modeling.
-Sensitivity analysis indicated reaction intermediates, leading to formation of oxygenates as an alternative oxidation pathway at the investigated temperatures (T < 200°C).
-The selectivity for synthesis gas formation could be increased by partial oxidation at higher CH4/O2 ratios.
-Combined partial oxidation and steam reforming was as well investigated in order to increase H2 concentration.
+Nair et al. (2007) investigated plasma-assisted methane conversion in gas phase by partial oxidation at low energy density (80-200 kJ/mol CH4) and low reactor temperature (130-140 °C).
+Although non-thermal plasma has the inherent advantage for initiating reactions, a disadvantage is the unfavorable selectivity for the desired product.
+The investigation was focused on identifying the plasmainitiated chemical reaction pathways by combining experiments and kinetic modeling.
+Sensitivity analysis indicated reaction intermediates, leading to the formation of oxygenates from an alternative oxidation pathway at the investigated temperatures (T < 200 °C).
+The selectivity for synthesis gas could be increased by partial oxidation at higher CH4/O2 ratios.
+Combined partial oxidation and steam reforming was also investigated in order to increase H2 concentration.
 Isotopes were used in order to identify reaction pathways for the case of steam reforming experiments.
-However, experiments at lower energy density indicated negligible steam conversion.
-At lower temperatures, the input plasma energy is primarily used for CH4/O2 conversion.
+However, the experiments at lower energy density indicated negligible steam conversion.
+At lower temperatures, the input plasma energy was primarily used for both CH4 and O2 conversions.

-Zou et al. (2007) studied a hydrogen production from partial oxidation of dimethyl ether (DME) using corona discharge plasma performed at ambient conditions.
-Partial oxidation can help avoid the undesired carbon deposit formed from the decomposition of DME, and a stable operation has been obtained.
-The carbon deposit was completely avoided when the $O_2/DME$ ratio was 1.05.
+Zou et al. (2007) studied a hydrogen production from the partial oxidation of dimethyl ether (DME) using corona discharge plasma performed at ambient conditions.
+The partial oxidation could help to avoid the undesired carbon deposit formed from the decomposition of DME, and a stable operation was obtained.
+The carbon deposit was completely avoided when the O_2/DME ratio was 1.05.
 The partial oxidation could also greatly improve the conversion rate and energy efficiency.
-The optimal $O_2/DME$ ratio was 1.38, with which the rate of H2 production was 1.33 times higher, and the energy efficiency was 1.72 times higher than that of

-DME decomposition.
-The higher $O_2/DME$ ratio results in complete oxidation and reduces the rate of $H_2$ production.
-AC plasma is more efficient than the DC plasma, and the optimum frequency was 2 kHz.
+The optimal O_2/DME ratio was 1.38, at which the rate of H2 production was 1.33 times higher, and the energy efficiency was 1.72 times higher than that of DME decomposition.
+The higher O_2/DME ratio resulted in the complete oxidation and reduced the rate of H_2 production.
+The AC plasma was found to be more efficient than the DC plasma, and the optimum frequency was 2 kHz.

 Kim et al. (2007) applied a plasma-catalytic system for the conversion of methane to C2, C3, or higher hydrocarbons in a dielectric barrier discharge (DBD) reactor at atmospheric pressure.
-Methane conversion was increased with the increase in Pt loading on $\gamma$ -Al2O3.
-The highest C2H6 selectivity was 50.3% when 3 wt% Pt/ $\gamma$ -Al2O3 catalyst was calcined at 573 K. Methane conversion was increased with the increase in the catalyst weight in DBD reactor.
+The methane conversion increased with an increase in Pt loading on γ -Al2O3.
+The highest C2H6 selectivity was 50.3 % when 3 wt.% Pt/ γ -Al2O3 catalyst was calcined at 573 K. the methane conversion increased with an increase in the catalyst weight in DBD reactor.
 The major products were C2H6 and C3H8, which were independent of catalyst weight.

-Indarto et al. (2007) investigated the effect of variation of total gas flow rates and addition of auxiliary gases (N2, O2, air, water) on the CO2 conversion process.
-The experimental results indicated that the conversion of CO2 reached 18% at total gas flow rate of 0.8 L/min and produced CO and O2 as the main gaseous products.
-Among auxiliary gases, only N2 gave positive effect on CO2 conversion, and the power efficiency at N2 concentration of 95% and total gas flow rate of 2 L/min increased about three times compared with pure CO2 process.
+Indarto et al. (2007) investigated the effects of total gas flow rate and addition of auxiliary gases (N2, O2, air, and water) on the CO2 conversion process.
+The experimental results indicated that the conversion of CO2 reached 18 % at the total gas flow rate of 0.8 L/min and produced CO and O2 as the main gaseous products.
+Among the auxiliary gases, only N2 gave a positive effect on the CO2 conversion, and the power efficiency of 95 % and total gas flow rate of 2 L/min increased about three times as compared to the pure CO2 process.